NLnetLabs/connectbyname/notes/dns-client-proxy.md

 For authentication we can have a mix of PKI and DANE.
 Options are one of the two and not the other, both or one of the two.

+In a response, the proxy reports the interface, resolver, and transport used.

+As described in [@RFC5625, Section 3] of [@RFC5625], some simple DNS proxies may just forward DNS packets without handling of EDNS(0) options.
+So what could happen is that an application sends a privacy sensitive request to local proxy, expecting the proxy upstream connection to be encrypted.
+However, a simple proxy may just forward the request unencrypted to another proxy, for exmaple, one in a CPE that does implement the protocol described in this document.
+So what could happen is that the request travels unencrypted over a local lan, or if proxies deeper in the network support this protocol, even further without the application noticing that something is wrong.

-A poorly constructed DNS client proxy may forward DNS packets without properly handling of EDNS(0) options.
-To detect and prevent this, we introduce an option that limits the connection to host-local, link-local, or site-local.
+To handle this case, we introduce an option that limits the connection between the stub resolver and the proxy to host-local, link-local, or site-local.
 The requirement on a conforming DNS client proxy is to check where a request comes from and compare this to the option in the request (if any).
 An error is returned if there is a mismatch.

-In a response, the proxy reports the interface, resolver, and transport used.

 In the ideal case, the host operating system provides applications with a secure way to access a DNSSEC trust anchor that is maintained according to